dzlab/dzlab.github.io/_posts/2021-08-09-elasticsearch_bert.md

     res = es.index(index="test", id=idx+1, body=doc)
 ```

-Now we are reading to search, we first calculate the search query embeddings the same way we did for each indexed documents:
+Now we are ready to call the search API.
+But first we need to calculate the embeddings for search query the same way we did for each indexed documents:
 ```python
 query = "..."
 query_vector = model.encode(text).tolist()